Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing

 \paragraph{KQA Pro} \textsc{KQA Pro} \cite{shi2020kqa} is a KBQA dataset consisting of 117,790 natural language utterances and corresponded SPARQL queries over the Wikidata knowledge base \cite{vrandevcic2014wikidata}.
 It widely covers diverse natural language questions with explicitly enhanced linguistic variety and complex query patterns that involve multi-hop reasoning, value comparison, set operations, etc.

-\paragraph{WikiSQL} \textsc{WikiSQL} \cite{zhong2017seq2sql} is a classic NL-to-SQL semantic parsing dataset with 80,654 (question, SQL) data pairs grounded on in total 24,241 Wikipedia tables.
-Due to the simple query structures covering only single tables and limited aggregators, previous PLM-based methods have almost achieved upper-bound performance on WikiSQL with the help of further pretraining and execution-guided decoding.
-Thus in this paper, for a fair comparison, we only consider single models without using any additional resources or decoding-based techniques.
+\paragraph{WikiSQL} \textsc{WikiSQL} \cite{zhong2017seq2sql} is a classic Text-to-SQL semantic parsing dataset with 80,654 (question, SQL) data pairs grounded on 24,241 Wikipedia tables.
+Since WikiSQL queries cover only single tables and limited aggregators, previous PLM-based methods have almost achieved upper-bound performance on WikiSQL with the help of further pretraining and execution-guided decoding.
+Thus in this paper, we only compare to the models without using any additional resources or decoding-aiding techniques for fairness.